Ingrave Road, Brentwood, Essex CM15

 The day-to-day entrance to the cathedral is via the entrance in the eastern bay of the north elevation.
 This leads into a narthex area in one of the re-entrants of the Greek cross, housing a repository (in the form of a large cupboard with scrolled open pediment, made by Taylor’s of Bildeston, Suffolk, to Terry’s designs).
 The main space of the church resembles an Italian Renaissance court, framed by an arcade of five bays on the longer north and south sides and three bays on the east and west sides.
 The stone Tuscan columns have a pronounced entasis.
 The design of the arcade, with its roundels in the spandrels, appears to be derived from Brunelleschi’s Ospedale degli Innocenti in Florence.
 On the south side this arcade creates a degree of separation from the Blount church, while retaining intervisibility (whereas Burles & Newton had simply formed a large opening, with a massive steel beam supporting the superstructure).
 Above the arcade is a Doric entablature, with the ceiling of the raised clerestory stage divided into fifteen compartments, from the central one of which rises the lantern, with timber balustrading framing the octagonal opening.
 The flooring is of Portland stone slabs with diamond slates set into the corners, all on one level apart from where raised up for the chief liturgical furnishings (altar, throne, ambo and font).
 The walls are of plain painted plaster, with some detailing, such as the guilloche patterning over the clerestory, picked out in gold leaf.
 The space is well-lit, with large windows of clear glass.
 The interior of the Blount church has a more intimate atmosphere, dimly lit by stained glass, giving that sense of the numinous sought by the Bishop, and appropriate for an area used (in the chancel) for private prayer.

 The furnishing of the church consists almost entirely of pieces designed by Terry or chosen by the Bishop.
-The chief earlier interior of note is the Blessed Sacrament chapel (number 10 in figure 3), with a painted ceiling of 1911 and stained glass in the east window by Mayer and Co., depicting the Risen Christ with saints Peter, Paul, John and Andrew.
+The chief earlier interior of note is the Blessed Sacrament chapel, with a painted ceiling of 1911 and stained glass in the east window by Mayer and Co., depicting the Risen Christ with saints Peter, Paul, John and Andrew.
 On its south side is a small window of the Sacred Heart, the original dedication of the Cathedral.
 On the north side in a niche is a small wooden statue of the Madonna and Child.
 The brass sanctuary lamp dates from the late nineteenth century and comes from St Mary’s, Hornchurch.
 The tabernacle is a polychrome timber piece, a mini-Classical church of centralised design, acquired by the bishop in Rome.
 It stands on a pedestal of Pisan Nabrasina stone.

 At the west end of the old church is the organ, built by the London firm of Alfred Hunter in 1881, which came from the now-redundant Anglican church of St. Mary-at- the-Walls, Colchester.
 This has been rebuilt and enlarged by Daniels of Clevedon, with a handsome new Classical case by Terry.